 Disability Access Funding (DAF)

 The Disability Access Fund (DAF) is for early years providers to support children with Special Educational Needs and Disabilities (SEND).
 The DAF aids access to early years places by, for example, supporting providers in making reasonable adjustments to their settings, purchasing specialist equipment and/or seeking specialised training that would support providers to meet the child’s needs.
-3 and 4 year olds will be eligible for the DAF if they meet the following criteria:
+Children from the age of 9 months, 2, 3 and 4 year olds will be eligible for the DAF if they meet the following criteria from September 2025:

 - the child is in receipt of child disability living allowance (DLA) and;